yassinhc/Building_digital/README.md

 	$ cd Building_digital

-Recover tp-hanoi :
+Pull changes from the remote repository :

 	$ git pull

-## How to run the test
+## How to run the tests?

-To run the test of src classes you should be in the main directory:
+To run the test of *src* classes you should be in the main directory and execute the following command :

     $ python3 -m unittest test/*

-To run the test of build_map you should:
+To run the tests associated to `building_map` directory you should run the commands :

     $ cd building_map/
     $python3 -m unittest tests_library/*